-Under Alternative 3 there would be 800-1,000 bison in the Jackson herd.
+Under Alternative 3 there would be approximately 1,000 bison in the Jackson herd.
 The bison herd would increase its movements and distribution due to reductions in supplemental feeding to severe winters only (approximately 2 years of 10).
 The herd would be more responsive to natural conditions, and winter mortality would increase.
 Reductions in elk and bison density would lower the risk of a non-endemic infectious disease quickly spreading through the herd.
 A minor to moderate decrease in brucellosis prevalence in the bison herd related to increased dispersion and reductions in the frequency of supplemental feeding would occur.
-Vaccination with an effective vaccine to a large portion of bison calves each year could result in moderate reductions.
+Using an effective vaccine on a large portion of bison calves each year could result in moderate reductions.
 Long-term health, sustainability and naturalness in the bison herd would be lower than under Alternatives 2 and 6 and higher than under Alternatives 1, 4, and 5.

-Under Alternative 4 there would be 450-500 bison in the Jackson herd.
-The bison herd would increase its movements, distribution, and reliance on native winter range in some years due to less frequent winter feeding, and winter mortality could increase negligibly.
+Under Alternative 4 the agencies would recommend an objective of approximately 500 bison in the Jackson herd.
+The bison herd would increase its movements, distribution, and reliance on native winter range in some years due to reduced winter feeding, and winter mortality could increase negligibly.
 The herd would be more responsive to natural conditions.
-Genetic viability would be sustained in a herd of 450-500 bison.
+Genetic viability could be sustained in a herd of 500 bison, and the agencies would adaptively manage the herd based on genetic science to ensure long-term retention of heterozygosity.
 Reduced supplemental feeding and a bison hunt on the refuge would reduce bison numbers, increase distribution, and reduce potential disease transmission.

-In the long term under Alternative 5 there would be about 400 bison in the Jackson herd.
+Under Alternative 5 there would be about 400 bison in the Jackson herd in the long term.
 Nutritional status would remain high due to nearly annual supplemental winter feeding, and annual survival would remain high as compared to a nonfed population.
 The risk of a non-endemic infectious disease quickly spreading through the bison population would be similar to Alternative 1 due primarily to near annual winter feeding.
 However, the risk would be somewhat reduced because the herd would be smaller.
-RB51 could reduce brucellosis prevalence by up to a minor degree.
-Alternative 5 would result in levels of longterm health, sustainability, and naturalness that would be somewhat higher than Alternative 1 and lower than Alternatives 2, 3, 4, and 6.
+The use of RB51 could reduce brucellosis prevalence by up to a minor degree.
+Alternative 5 would result in levels of long-term health, sustainability, and naturalness that would be somewhat higher than Alternative 1 and lower than Alternatives 2, 3, 4, and 6.

-Under Alternative 6 the bison herd would average about 400 animals.
-Phasing out supplemental winter feeding would cause the bison herd to disperse more widely in search of native forage.
+Under Alternative 6 the bison herd would average about 500 animals.
+Phasing out supplemental winter feeding would cause the herd to disperse more widely in search of native forage.
 The herd would become more responsive to environmental conditions, and winter mortality would fluctuate.
 Although intensive age-biased harvest in the short term would temporarily alter age and sex ratios, harvest would be adjusted in the long term to maintain more natural ratios.
-The risk of a non-endemic infectious disease quickly spreading through the bison population would be the lowest (along with Alternative 2) of any alternative due to eliminating the nearly annual winter supplemental feeding program and fewer bison and elk.
+The risk of a nonendemic infectious disease quickly spreading through the bison population would be the lowest (along with Alternative 2) of any alternative due to eliminating the nearly annual winter supplemental feeding program and fewer bison and elk.
 The prevalence of brucellosis in the bison herd would be moderately lower than under Alternative 1.
-Alternative 6 (along with Alternative 2) would result in higher levels of long-term health, sustainability, and naturalness in the bison herd than would Alternatives 3, 4, and 5.
+Alternative 6 (along with Alternative 2 and Alternative 4 as adaptive management measures were implemented) would result in higher levels of longterm health, sustainability, and naturalness in the bison herd than would Alternative 3 or 5.